fbpx

 Because if you’ve been watching Will Trent from the beginning, Amanda isn’t just “the boss.”
 She’s been the constant.
 The one person who always knew how to handle Will—when to push him, when to protect him, and when to call him out.

-So while the show has flirted with danger before, this is the first time it’s followed through in a way that permanently changes the board.
+So while the show has played with danger before, this is the first time it’s followed through in a way that permanently changes everything.

 A Defining Loss for the Series

-Amanda’s death marks the first major main character exit in the series—and it’s not a small one.
+Amanda’s death marks the first major main character exit in the show—and it’s not a small one.

-• The GBI loses its steady, no-nonsense leader
+• The GBI loses its steady, respected leader

-• The ongoing Adelaide storyline becomes deeply personal
+• The Adelaide storyline just became deeply personal

 What This Means for Will